 Again, the resin I use is mixed 1/1, so there are two parts that need to be mixed equally.
 I use three plastic shot cups. (you really want to use three to keep the mix just right).
 To keep everything organized, I have labeled my bottles and my cups 1,2, and three just so there is no confusion!

 If you are looking to add color to your piece, I found using good old acrylic paint works really well!
-Here is a few things I learned by trial and error.
+Here are a few things I learned by trial and error.

 - Black requires two or three drops or it will be grey.

-- Red tends to look pink no matter how much paint you add, but adding the tiniest drip of black darken it up.
+- Red tends to look pink no matter how much paint you add but adding the tiniest drop of black darkens it up.
 I just dipped a toothpick in the black paint and mixed it in.

 - Don't be afraid to mix, swirl or layer colors.
 As you get more confident experiment!

-If you want to add bauble (such as a bead or picture) pour a tiny bit of resin in first, then place your addition in.
+If you want to add a bauble (such as a bead or picture), pour a tiny bit of resin in first, then place your addition in.
 Otherwise, you can end up with an air bubble.
-Also, seal pictures or paper with Modge Podge before hand to protect the image.
+Also, seal pictures or paper with Modge Podge beforehand to protect the image.

 Now all you have to do is wait.
-Drying time will vary depending on the amount of paint you add and temperature.
+Drying time will vary depending on the amount of paint you add and the temperature.
 Your best bet is to let them dry at least overnight.
 Sometimes it can take up to 12 hours to completely dry.
 A heater set on low under the table your pieces are on will help speed up dry time.
-DO NOT use direct heat.
+Do not use direct heat.

 After your pieces have dried, they should pop out of their molds easily.
 If not (and you are sure they are dry!), try flipping the mold over and lightly tapping each piece with the butt of a screwdriver or a rubber mallet.